Transportation Master Plan

 The long-term vision will be created through a combination of public engagement, research and analysis.

-This timing also presents a strategic opportunity as it allows for coordination with both the Official Community Plan (OCP) and the region's first Regional Strategic Transportation Plan.
+The timing of the plan responds to a pressing need, as the previous transportation master plan was completed in 1995 and is now outdated.
+This timing also presents a strategic opportunity as it allows for coordination with both the Official Community Plan (OCP) and the Central Okanagan's first Regional Transportation Plan.
 Transportation strategies and greenhouse gas considerations included in the Climate Action Plan update can also be included in the transportation plan.